 Punto Venados Beach Club

 Many locals don’t even know about this beach club just south of Playa Del Carmen.
 This is part of the large private land owned by a family.
-There are activites you can do here like horseback riding, jet skis, and ATV’s.
+There are activites you can do here like horseback riding and biking.
 You also can come just for the beach.
 There is a minimum consumption charge for using the beach club.
 There is a restaurant here that has pretty good food.